Doing More With Your Retirement Plans

 Q. What if I am required to take withdrawals that I do not need?

-A. Consider using all or a portion of a required withdrawal to fund charitable gifts.
+A. Consider using all or a portion of a required minimum withdrawal to fund charitable gifts.
 You may reducing or eliminate taxes that would otherwise be due on the amount withdrawn if you itemize your charitable gifts and other deductions.

 Q. Can I save taxes by leaving all or a portion of retirement assets to charity?